kndehh/Panny-AI/README.md

 - **AI Model Development**: [PokerTick](https://github.com/pokertick)
 - **Website Tester and Data Collector**: [Joshhh1144](https://github.com/Joshhh1144)

-Also thank you to the university team for their support and to the community for providing open-source project, tools, and the inspiration.
+Lastly thank you to the university team for their support and to the community for providing open-source project, tools, and the inspiration.